 Empower’s Ultimate Retirement Calculator

-- Automation: Unlike many retirement calculators, there’s very little information to enter.
+Unlike many retirement calculators, there’s very little information to enter.
 Once you’ve linked your investment accounts to Personal Capital’s Financial Dashboard, it has most of the data it needs to run its simulations.

 It doesn’t just assume a set return on investments.
 Instead, it takes your investments, calculates the average return and beta (variability of the return), and then runs 5,000 hypothetical return scenarios.
 The result is a probability calculation of the likelihood that you’ll have enough money in retirement.
 Mine was 93%.

 You can customize the calculator in several ways.
 For example, while it assumes a 4% rate of inflation, you can change that assumption.
 You can also enter spending goals, such as the cost of a trip around the world in retirement.